beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

 All members of a group are able to submit jobs on behalf of the group, and have full access to modify jobs submitted on behalf of the group.

-Submission delegates are able to submit jobs on behalf of a group, but are only able to modify the jobs they submit (they cannot modify jobs submitted by other users on behalf of the group).

 Jobs submitted on behalf of a group are called "group jobs", while other jobs are called "single-user jobs".

+Submission delegates are able to submit jobs on behalf of a user, but are only able to modify the jobs they submit.
+A :term:`submission delegate` does not gain access to modify other jobs that the user can modify.

 Group ownership